-The UTM Undergraduate Philosophy Society is a group of annually elected philosophy undergraduates whose mandate is to represent philosophy students at UTM and to organize a variety of instructive and fun philosophy events throughout the year, such as guest lectures, pub nights, membership meetings, career information sessions, and more.
+The UTM Philosophy Academic Society (PAS) is a group of philosophy undergraduates with a mandate to represent philosophy students at UTM, and organize a variety of entertaining and instructive events throughout the year, including special lectures, membership meetings, movie nights, and more.

 The PAS office is located in Maanjiwe nendamowinan room 6156.